-Although the council has been able to achieve a balanced position over recent years, including 2013-14 outturn and 2014-15 budget, further government reductions in our settlement are expected and we are planning for the impact of that, as well as other budgetary pressures over the next five year period.
-The council's financial plan, approved by members in 2013, sets out the key principles to aid the council to achieve and maintain a balanced budget in the future.
+Although the council has been able to achieve a balanced position over recent years, including the 2014-15 outturn and 2015-16 budget, further government reductions in our settlement are expected and we are planning for the impact of that, as well as other budgetary pressures over the next five year period.
+The council's financial plan, approved by members in 2014, sets out the key principles to aid the council to achieve and maintain a balanced budget in the future.
+This included adopting a more commercial approach to income.
 Additionally the financial plan includes a risk analysis of the major financial issues potentially impacting on the Council's finances over the next 5 years and beyond.
-In tandem with this the council has also approved a "Deficit Reduction Programme" which identifies how the anticipated budget deficit will be met over the medium term.
-Several of the initiatives identified in the programme have already been delivered ahead of schedule, and thereby contributing to the 2013-14 surplus.
+In tandem with this the council has also approved a "Deficit Reduction Programme" in 2013 of £2.4m which identifies how the anticipated budget deficit will be met over the medium term.
+The combination of the delivery of the deficit reduction plan, which remains ahead of schedule, together with the commercialisation of our services and development of income generating schemes, means that the Council remains set to achieve a balanced budget over the medium term.